gildobjanschi/ECP5_BGA381_FT2232HQ_FIFO/README.md

 # ECP5/FT2232HQ Board
 This project aims to implement a High Speed USB device using the Lattice Semiconductor ECP5 FPGA coupled with a FT2232HQ operating in synchronous FIFO mode.
+If all goes well an extension board with a BNC connector will be built to serialize high resolution audio.

+## Software
+The software is work in progress in the /hdl directory.

 ## How to setup KiCAD
 Checkout the project and open it.
 In the Configure Paths dialog add: Name: ECP5_BGA381_FT2232HQ_FIFO and Path: "The full path to the GitHub directory"/GitHub/ECP5_BGA381_FT2232HQ_FIFO